 Let’s start with Marvel, since its name has dominated both headlines and box offices in 2021 — even while cinemas weren’t even open at the beginning of the year.

 Oscar Isaac is set to star as a globetrotting vigilante who struggles with dissociative identity disorder.

-“The multiple identities who live inside him find themselves thrust into a deadly war of the gods against the backdrop of modern and ancient Egypt.”
+The official Marvel synopsis says, “The multiple identities who live inside him find themselves thrust into a deadly war of the gods against the backdrop of modern and ancient Egypt.”

 Ms. Marvel will see the arrival of long-awaited fan-favourite Kamala Khan as the 16-year-old Pakistani American superhero from Jersey City.

 The official Marvel synopsis says,“An aspiring artist, an avid gamer and a voracious fan-fiction scribe, she is a huge fan of the Avengers—and one in particular, Captain Marvel.
 But Kamala has always struggled to find her place in the world.
 That is, until she gets super powers like the heroes she’s always looked up to.”

 After his appearance in The Mandalorian, Boba Fett has finally got his own TV show streaming on Disney Plus.
 Running from 29 December to the start of February, we get to see more of our favourite bounty hunter in his new role as crime lord of Tatooine.